thanaskoka/WebAnalytics/README.md

 	* LogEnrichment
 	* LogAnalysis

-* **com.webanalytics.config**: contains the scala trait that configure the Source Paths
+* **com.webanalytics.config**: contains the scala trait that configure the DataSource Path(Blob container+Relative Path) and the intervals of the Analysis
 	* DataPreparation
 * **com.webanalytics.config**: contains the scala functions that parse,transform and process the data
 	* Utilities